wdeconinck/fckit/README.md

 1. Compilation with static libraries, NOT DESIRED

         export CMAKE_ARGS="-DBUILD_SHARED_LIBS=OFF"

-2. Compilation of intermediate library `libfckit_reproduce.so` with Fortran linker, NOT DESIRED
+2. Compilation of library `libatlas_lite.so` with Fortran linker, NOT DESIRED!

         export CMAKE_ARGS="-DENABLE_CXX_LINKER=OFF"

-    This makes the intermediate library fckit_reproduce.so linked with ftn instead of CC.
+    This makes the intermediate library libatlas_lite.so linked with ftn instead of CC.

 3. Compilation with code changes, NOT DESIRED

         export CMAKE_ARGS="-DENABLE_CRAY_WORKAROUND=ON"

+   These code changes, which avoid type-bound procedures should not be necessary.